gmag11/painlessMesh/README.md

 Using painlessMesh is painless!

-First include the library and create an painlessMesh object like this…
+First include the library and create an painlessMesh object like this.

 ```
 #include <painlessMesh.h>
 painlessMesh  mesh;
 ```

-The main member functions are included below.
-Full doxygen generated documentation can be found [here](https://painlessmesh.gitlab.io/painlessMesh/classpainlessMesh.html)
+The main member functions are included below. **Full documentation can be found [here](https://painlessmesh.gitlab.io/painlessMesh/index.html)**

 ## Member Functions